8ta4/see/DONTREADME.md

 > Does the CLI use a local HTTP server to talk to the extension?

 No. that's a polling nightmare.
+Truly appalling.

 First, the extension has to constantly ask, "Is the server even running yet?"
 Then, once it connects, it has to keep asking, "Do you have a job for me yet?"